 It’s my personal favorite on our Denali packing list because it’s powerful and heats up fast, which you’ll appreciate if you have to melt snow, boil creek water, or need to prepare a meal for a group.

-Cons: Does not simmer, requires a fuel bottle (sold separately).
+- Cons: Does not simmer, and requires a fuel bottle (sold separately).

 Best GPS Watch for Backcountry Hiking